Frequently Asked Questions (FAQs)

-Would my child be able to access universities in Spain as well as in England?
+Would my child be able to access universities in Spain as well as in England and other countries?

 Yes.
-The Cambridge Curriculum enables students access to universities in Spain, UK, USA and many other countries, with the Cambridge International A Level exams that are taken the last year in school.
+The Cambridge Curriculum enables students access to universities in Spain, UK, USA, Canada, Australia and many other countries, with the Cambridge International A Level exams that are taken the last year in school.

 Are there any activities for parents at the school?

 Yes.
 We believe in building a community where parents and staff collaborate to offer the best opportunities for our students.
 For this reason, we have an activity with families and staff every term.
-We begin every year with a family barbecue, last spring we had a Family Fun Run and then a Summer Fair to wrap up the end of the year where we supported several charities.
+We begin every year with a welcome barbecue and then we also have other events during the year, like the Family Fun Run to support UNICEF and the Summer Charity Fair to wrap up the end of the year where we also support several charities.

 What are the Key Stages (KS) and how do they compare to Spanish stages?